ibm-cloud-docs/power-iaas/linux-profiles.md

 Learn about popular Linux profiles when you provision a {{site.data.keyword.powerSys_notm}} and choose SUSE Linux Enterprise Server (SLES) for SAP (HANA) as your operating system.

-A profile is a combination of instance attributes, such as cores and Random Access Memory (RAM), that can be instantiated quickly to start a virtual server instance.
+A profile is a combination of instance attributes, such as cores and Random Access Memory (RAM), that can be instantiated quickly to start a virtual server instance (VSI).
 In the IBM Cloud console, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.
 To view all of the profiles available, click **View all profiles** on the provisioning page.

 The following popular profiles are available for SLES for SAP (HANA) virtual machines (VMs).